Willis Hail Hazard Assessment

 Project activities:

-In this project, a stochastic model for the frequency, extent and severity of hail events has been developed for Europe, Australia, and South Africa and a version covering South America is currently under development.
+In this project, stochastic models for the frequency, extent and severity of hail events have been developed for Europe, Australia, South Africa, and South America thus far.
 Research at KIT is focusing on the hazard component of the risk model.
-Satellite data provided in collaboration with NASA Langley is used to identify major convective storms associated with hail.
+For this, satellite data provided in collaboration with NASA Langley is used to identify major convective storms associated with hail.
 The method leads to unique, spatially homogeneous event data set covering entire continents for time periods of more than a decade.
 Stochastic modelling of the frequency, length, width, and severity of hail events then allows to generate a large event set for hailstorms expected to occur in several thousand years.
 This event set can in turn be combined with insurance portfolios in order to estimate loss events for certain return periods.
-The aim of the project is also to improve the understanding of the relationship between the strength of convection and the formation of hail, and more generally the prevailing atmospheric conditions at the formation of hail events.
-Several other data sources including climate model data are considered in this context.
+The aim of the project is also to improve the understanding of the relationship between the strength of convection and the formation of hail, the prevailing atmospheric conditions at the formation of hail events, and the impact of climate change on hail formation.

 Partners: